bluenviron/goroslib/README.md

 }
 ```

-The name of a field must be in CamelCase (and is converted to snake_case when interacting with C++/Python nodes).

 The type of a field can be one of the following:
 * one of the primitive field types:
   * bool